foo123/FILTER.js/readme.md

 The filter scans an image and changes the current pixel by displacing it according to the coloring of the displacement map image

 Displacement Map  Filters cannot be combined very easily since they operate on multiple pixels at a time.
-Using a composite filter, filters can be combined into a filter stack which apply one at a time (see below)
+Use a composite filter (see below)

 In order to use an displace filter do the following: